cfengine/documentation/bundles-logs-functions-variables/Bundles-for-common-0-defaults-in-common-promises-2.markdown

 in a promise bundle is undefined, or its value is defined to be invalid, a default value can be promised instead.

-\

-Note carefully that CFEngine does not use Perl semantics: i.e. undefined variables do not map to the empty string, they remain as variables for possible future expansion.
+CFEngine does not use Perl semantics: i.e. undefined variables do not map to the empty string, they remain as variables for possible future expansion.

 Some variables might be defined but still contain unresolved variables.
 To handle this you will need to match the `$(abc)` form of the